John Giesy

-John Paul Giesy Jr. FRSC (born 1948) is an American ecotoxicologist.
-He is a Full Professor and Canada Research Chair in Environmental Toxicology at the University of Saskatchewan.
+John Paul Giesy Jr. FRSC (born 1948 in Youngstown, Ohio) is an American–Canadian ecotoxicologist.
+He is a Emeritus Distinguished Professor and former Canada Research Chair in Environmental Toxicology at the University of Saskatchewan.
 Giesy was credited with being the first scientist to discover toxic per- and poly-fluoroalkyl [PFAS] chemicals in the environment.
 His discoveries also include the photo-enhanced toxicity and the presence of perfluorinated chemicals in the environment.

 Early life and education

 Giesy was born in 1948 in Youngstown, Ohio, US.
 He graduated from Alma College in 1970 before enrolling at Michigan State University (MSU) for his master's degree and PhD.
 Giesy later received Alma College's Distinguished Alumni Award.

 Career

 MSU

 Giesy started his career at the University of Georgia before returning to MSU.
 As a professor at MSU, Giesy became a member of their pesticide research center and served as president-elect of the Society of Environmental Toxicology and Chemistry.
 In 1987, Giesy was awarded a Fulbright Fellowship to lecture and conduct research at Bayreuth University in West Germany.
 Following this, he received the 1990 CIBA-GEIGY Agricultural Recognition Award for "lifelong contributions to the science of environmental toxicology and continuing excellence in research and teaching."

 At the turn of the century, Giesy and Kurunthachalam Kannan were the first to report on "the global distribution of perfluorooctanesulfonate (PFOS), a fluorinated organic contaminant."
 Based on the findings of their 2000 study, Giesy and Kannan said that "PFOS were widely detected in wildlife throughout the world" and that "PFOS is widespread in the environment."
 They said that "PFOS can bioaccumulate to higher trophic levels of the food chain" and that the "concentrations of PFOS in wildlife are less than those required to cause adverse effects in laboratory animals."
 Giesy was also credited with being the first scientist to discover toxic per- and poly-fluoroalkyl [PFAS] chemicals in the environment.

 As a result of his research, Giesy was named an Einstein Professor, the highest honor bestowed to non-Chinese by the Chinese Academy of Science, and was appointed the Distinguished Honorary Professor at King Saud University as the top environmental toxicologist in the world.
 During his tenure at MSU, his discoveries included the cause of deformities and lethality in birds of the Great Lakes, photo-enhanced toxicity, and the presence of perfluorinated chemicals in the environment, an important new class of contaminants widely used in common commercial products.